williamnagels/cpptraining/exercises/extra/compilertest/README.md

 If your current setup doesn't meet these requirements, or if you're using an older version of CMake/Clang/GCC and don't want to modify your system, there’s an Alpine-based Docker container provided that includes the correct GCC version.
 The container is also a handy solution if you're using Windows or need a clean, isolated environment for building.
-If you use the container, its best to volume mount the compilertest sources using -v start-up parameter.
+If you use the container, its best to volume mount the compilertest sources using the -v start-up parameter.
 The example below assumes that <PATH_TO_COMPILERTEST_FOLER> is replaced with an actual path on your system.
 It should be replaced with the path to the folder where this README.md file is located in.
 - Build the container
 ```